CloudLabs-MOC/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

 ## Task 8: Export the project

-You can use Language Studio to develop and test your language understanding model, but in a software development process for DevOps, you should maintain a source controlled definition of the project that can be included in continuous integration and delivery (CI/CD) pipelines.
-While you can use the Azure AI Language REST API in code scripts to create and train the model, a simpler way is to use the portal to create the model schema, and export it as a **.json** file that can be imported and retrained in another Azure AI Language  instance.
-This approach enables you to make use of the productivity benefits of the Language Studio visual interface while maintaining portability and reproducibility for the model.
+In this task, you will export your project from Azure AI Language Studio.
+You will select your project, export it as a JSON file, and review its structure in a code editor to understand the model's configuration.

 1. In Azure AI | Language Studio, Select the **Projects** tab from the left navigation pane, select the circle icon to select the **Clock (1)** project. and then Select the **&#x2913; Export (2)** button.